 There is a national park with great beaches to enjoy, but the peninsula also features other hidden secrets that are off the beaten path and worth exploring.
 The area is filled with nature, history, and amazing lakeside scenery.
 From hiking trails to beachside lounging, to exploring the bay areas by boat, this outdoor lovers paradise is a top destination in the summer.

 Tobermory is where visitors traveling to the islands nearby will begin their journey.
 The freshwater lakes that surround the peninsula are so large that it feels like an ocean.
-There is a lot of fishing and tourism in the area, and the busy season in the summer.
+There is a lot of fishing and tourism in the area, and the busy season in the summer, as many tourists seek to visit the beaches in Tobermory.

 Singing Sands is the largest beach in the area and is part of the Bruce Peninsula National Park so there is an entrance fee per vehicle.
 The beach has a day-use area that has a restroom, picnic tables, and changing rooms.
 In the summer, the shallow water of Dorcas Bay is warm and great for children.
 Singing Sand Beach is part of the Lake Huron side of the peninsula.
 The beach has nice sand and there is a boardwalk area for people to walk around and enjoy the views and rare foliage.
 The area features beautiful orchids and other rare plants native to the Great Lakes region.
 Nearby are great options for hiking and camping inside the park too.
 The Big Tub Lighthouse is another fun activity to check out nearby.

-This calm beach features crystal clear turquoise waters but is rocky so water shoes are recommended.
+This is one of the more calm and secluded beaches in Tobermory.
+It features crystal clear turquoise waters but is rocky so water shoes are recommended.
 It is a long but narrow beach with trails for hiking around the area.
 You can hike the Bruce Trail to Driftwood Cove.
 Little Cove Beach is on the Northside of the peninsula and is inside the Bruce Peninsula National Park.

 Dunks Bay Beach is a beach that is top-rated for its beauty on calm days.
 It has a small beach area, but a large water area to enjoy.
 The water gets deep and cold but is lovely in the summer.
 Nearby is Little Dunks Bay, and great hiking trails that take you up to Dunk’s Point.
 The area is on the northwest side of the peninsula and is very popular for photographers and nature lovers.
 This is a public beach with a public restroom area.